isomerpages/mas-moneysense/pages/Risks of cryptocurrencies, initial coin offerings and other digital tokens.md

 As for cryptocurrencies, persons that buy or sell cryptocurrencies, or facilitate the exchange of cryptocurrencies may be regulated under the Payment Services Act 2019.
 However, they are not required to protect your cryptocurrency, and are not required to ensure that each cryptocurrency transaction is processed properly.
 MAS regulates cryptocurrency service providers under the Payment Services Act 2019 mainly for money-laundering and terrorism financing risk only.

-### Note
+#### Note

 Your cryptocurrency service provider is required by law to give this risk warning to you.

-### For Licensees
+#### For Licensees

-_
-RISK WARNING ON DIGITAL PAYMENT TOKEN SERVICES_
+**RISK WARNING ON DIGITAL PAYMENT TOKEN SERVICES**

-_The Monetary Authority of Singapore (MAS) requires us to provide this risk warning to you as a customer of a digital payment token (DPT) service provider._
+The Monetary Authority of Singapore (MAS) requires us to provide this risk warning to you as a customer of a digital payment token (DPT) service provider.

-_
-Before you pay your DPT service provider any money or DPT, you should be aware of the following._
+Before you pay your DPT service provider any money or DPT, you should be aware of the following.

-_
 1\.
 Your DPT service provider is licensed by MAS to provide DPT services.
-Please note that this does not mean you will be able to recover all the money or DPTs you paid to your DPT service provider if your DPT service provider’s business fails._
+Please note that this does not mean you will be able to recover all the money or DPTs you paid to your DPT service provider if your DPT service provider’s business fails.

-_
 2\.
 You should not transact in the DPT if you are not familiar with this DPT.
-Transacting in DPTs may not be suitable for you if you are not familiar with the technology that DPT services are provided._
+Transacting in DPTs may not be suitable for you if you are not familiar with the technology that DPT services are provided.

-_
 3\.
 You should be aware that the value of DPTs may fluctuate greatly.
-You should buy DPTs only if you are prepared to accept the risk of losing all of the money you put into such tokens_.
+You should buy DPTs only if you are prepared to accept the risk of losing all of the money you put into such tokens.

-### For Exempted Payment Service Providers
+#### For Exempted Payment Service Providers

-_
-RISK WARNING ON DIGITAL PAYMENT TOKEN SERVICES_
+**RISK WARNING ON DIGITAL PAYMENT TOKEN SERVICES**

-_
-The Monetary Authority of Singapore (MAS) requires us to provide this risk warning to you as a customer of a digital payment token (DPT) service provider._
+The Monetary Authority of Singapore (MAS) requires us to provide this risk warning to you as a customer of a digital payment token (DPT) service provider.

-_
-Before you pay your DPT service provider any money or DPT, you should be aware of the following._
+Before you pay your DPT service provider any money or DPT, you should be aware of the following.

-_
 1\.
 Your DPT service provider is exempted by MAS from holding a licence to provide DPT services.
-Please note that you may not be able to recover all the money or DPTs you paid to your DPT service provider if your DPT service provider’s business fails._
+Please note that you may not be able to recover all the money or DPTs you paid to your DPT service provider if your DPT service provider’s business fails.

-_
 2\.
 You should not transact in the DPT if you are not familiar with this DPT.
-Transacting in DPTs may not be suitable for you if you are not familiar with the technology that DPT services are provided._
+Transacting in DPTs may not be suitable for you if you are not familiar with the technology that DPT services are provided.

-_
 3\.
 You should be aware that the value of DPTs may fluctuate greatly.
-You should buy DPTs only if you are prepared to accept the risk of losing all of the money you put into such tokens._
+You should buy DPTs only if you are prepared to accept the risk of losing all of the money you put into such tokens.

 **See also:** [How to spot an investment scam](https://www.moneysense.gov.sg/articles/2018/10/how-to-spot-an-investment-scam)